PercyJW-2/epic-sounds-2/README.md

 - User controllable Master-Volume for the Bot, to change the Volume for everyone
 - Customizable Prefix for the Bot.
 (Server Admin-Permissions needed)
 - Console-like usage.
 All commands are programmed to be used like a Command in a Console.
 - (Planned) Fully customizable Soundboard
-- (Planned) Integration for Lavalink

 ## Commands